kendall-beaver/misinformation-study/README.md

 ## Overview
 This repository is organized as a reproducible research compendium.
-Future updates to this compendium will include a Dockerfile and Binder Container
+There are three main sources of information:

+1. The original dataset located at analysis/data: "sketches_for_skepticism_original.xlsx"
+2. A shortened version of the above mentioned dataset used for analysis in R: "lying_data.xlsx"
+3. The R Studio file the produced the report:

 ## File Organization